 Working in a Community Policing Team as a Local Crime Investigator (LCI) is about supporting police officers with investigations, and in many cases becoming the lead investigator on the case.
-Find out more about becoming an LCI by viewing the video below, or read on.

-Our LCIs work in plain clothes alongside police officers and Police Community Support Officers (PCSOs), so you'll be a part of the frontline team working in the police station.
+Our LCIs work in plain clothes alongside Police Officers and Police Community Support Officers (PCSOs), so you'll be a part of the frontline team working in the police station.
 You will take part in the daily briefing, work on cases with your team and head out into the community to speak to victims and witnesses.

-Some LCIs go on to become uniformed police officers so the experience and skills you learn from being an LCI will hold you in good stead for the future.
+Some LCIs go on to become uniformed police officers, so the experience and skills you learn from being an LCI will hold you in good stead for the future.